-HOCHTIEF is delivering the demolition and replacement of four road-over-rail bridges in central London as part of TfL’s Structures and Tunnels Investment Portfolio (STIP).
-We are currently replacing Ardleigh Green Bridge, which carries the four lanes of the A127 Southend arterial road over the East Anglia Railway, carefully phasing the works to limit disruption to the London road and rail networks.
+HOCHTIEF demolished and replaced four road-over-rail bridges in central London as part of TfL’s Structures and Tunnels Investment Portfolio (STIP).
+Ardleigh Green Bridge carries the four lanes of the A127 Southend arterial road over the East Anglia Railway.

 - Road-over-rail bridge deck demolition and construction

 - Complex utilities diversions

 To reduce lane closures and minimise congestion on this major route in and out of London, we optimised our construction sequence to complete the replacement in two phases.